-- Taboon Bread (or Pita/Lavash Bread): While the taboon bread has its dedicated recipe (with a link provided), it’s essential to mention that you can use pita or lavash bread as suitable alternatives.
+- Taboon Bread (or Pita/Lavash Bread): While the taboon bread has a dedicated recipe (with a link provided), you must mention that you can use pita or lavash bread as suitable alternatives.
 These bread types serve as the sturdy base for the dish, providing the perfect platform to showcase the flavorful chicken and onion mixture.

 - Onion Mixture: The heart of Chicken Musakhan lies in the rich and aromatic onion mixture.
 Using good quality olive oil and red onions (although regular onions work too) is crucial.
 This mixture forms the flavorful foundation of the dish and sets the stage for the marination process.

 - Sumac is a key player here, adding its unique tart and slightly sweet flavor, enhancing the overall taste.